Rosaceae (rose family) Lyonothamnus

 Lyonothamnus floribundus subsp. aspleniifolius leaf.
 From Trees of Stanford and Environs, Ronald Bracewell

-There are about a dozen on the south side of Bowdoin Street between Pine Hill Road and Stanford Avenue.
-Uncrowded specimens can be seen in the Stanford Avenue greenbelt, starting from the Santa Fe Avenue bike path to the Sonoma Terrace bike path, and extending to and into the clearing 75 yards south of the Sonoma Terrace bike path (location).
-A single tree grows at the end of the parking lot between Branner Hall and Kimball Hall; another is at Encina Hall’s northwest corner.
-A group at the northwest corner of the old Eating Clubs east of Encina was removed when Jack McDonald Hall (Highland Hall) was built in that spot.
+Nearly a score of trees grow on the south side of Bowdoin Street between Pine Hill Road and Stanford Avenue; a couple are on the north side too.
+Others appear just around the corner in the Stanford Avenue greenbelt, beginning at the Santa Fe Avenue bike path and continuing past the Sonoma Terrace path, extending into the clearing about 75 yards beyond (map pin).
+A solitary specimen stands at the end of the parking lot between Branner Hall and Kimball Hall; another anchors the northwest corner of Encina Hall.
+A small grove once grew near the northeast side of Encina Hall, at the former Eating Clubs there, but these were removed to make way for McDonald Hall.

-It is often misleadingly called Santa Catalina Island ironwood, or some variant thereof.
-That epithet should be reserved for the rare L. floribundus subsp. floribundus, which has simple, undivided leaves and occurs only on Santa Catalina Island.
+The tree is often misleadingly called Santa Catalina Island ironwood, or some variant thereof.
+That epithet should be reserved for the rare L. floribundus subsp. floribundus, which bears simple, undivided leaves and is found only on Santa Catalina Island.
 Subspecies aspleniifolius is restricted to Santa Cruz, San Clemente and Santa Rosa Islands.
-The fossil record indicates that Lyonothamnus grew in many parts of the western United States in the Tertiary period.
+The genus honors naturalist William S. Lyon; thamnus is Greek for shrub.
+Fossil evidence indicates that now-extinct members of the genus were widespread in the western U.S. during the Neogene.

 Illustrations: leaf.